 - Active members of AMA with significant information about and experience in their knowledge areas

 - Recognized leaders or authorities in their fields concerned about best practices and learning solutions as demonstrated by speeches, attendance at meetings, or other visible efforts

 - Highly recommended by their peers as substantial members of the management community

 - Representative of their organization’s guiding principles.

 Selected AMA executives and managers who are directly connected to the subject matter at hand also attend sessions.
-These AMA managers then ensure that the information and ideas discussed by each Council are translated into new programs or other management products and services.

 "Serving on the AMA Council offers enormous advantages for me and my organization.
 First and most important, I learned a tremendous amount.
 I developed invaluable contacts both in and out of my industry.
 Many of these connections have helped my company.
 For example, over the years, I gained significant benchmarking information.
 And, of course, I have acquired great friendships."

 All questions and comments about AMA Councils, including Council membership inquiries, should be directed to